We Need Your Support!

 There you will find the Monastiraki flea market which is undoubtedly the most famous flea market in Athens, with shops offering clothes, vintage knick-knacks, and all kinds of memorabilia.

-Finally, we recommend that you finish off your day with a delicious dinner at an alfresco restaurant in Syntagma or Thission.
+Finally, we recommend finishing your day with a delicious dinner at an alfresco restaurant in Syntagma or Thission.

 Festivals and Events in Athens in October

-There are several festivals, concerts, and events taking place in Athens in October.
+Several festivals, concerts, and events occur in Athens in October.

 In fact, there are more happenings in the city in autumn than there are during summer since locals usually spend the summer holidays in rural areas or the Greek islands.

-Watching any kind of performance in the ancient theater is an extraordinary experience.
+Watching any performance in the ancient theater is an extraordinary experience.
 In any case, there are a few events that you shouldn’t miss if you’re traveling to Athens in October.

 National Holiday: Ohi Day (28th of October)